Ukraine Plans Euro-Denominated Bond Issue This Week | MarketScreener

 The deal will be of benchmark size, meaning at least EUR500 million ($567 million), and comes amid of flurry of new bond issuance globally as declining U.S. and European interest rates encourage borrowers to tap capital markets.
 The government of Ecuador is feeling out investors about a new bond sale this week, one of the people said, and Fiserv Inc. launched a bond deal today backing its $22 billion acquisition of First Data Corp.

-The yield on the benchmark 10-year Treasury note, which falls as prices rise, recently traded at 2.140%, according to Tradeweb, from 2.085% Friday.
-Trade tensions and concerns about global economic growth have dragged the 10-year yield down from a multiyear high of 3.23% reached in November.
+The yield on the benchmark 10-year Treasury note, which falls as prices rise, ended at 2.143%, according to Tradeweb, up from 2.085% Friday.
+Trade tensions and concerns about global economic growth have dragged the 10-year yield down from a multiyear high of 3.232% reached in November.

 Ukraine finance officials will meet with investors in Frankfurt, London, Milan and Paris this week to gauge interest in a new seven-year bond, the people familiar with the deal said.
 The roadshow contrasts sharply with Ukraine's previous deal in March, when the country quietly borrowed about $350 million directly from JPMorgan Chase & Co., an unusual move aimed at avoiding market turbulence surrounding the presidential elections.